How Weighted Blankets Help Kids Sleep Better: A Parent’s Guide

 Weighted blankets differ from standard bedding in several key respects.
 Although a basic quilt might weigh one to two pounds, weighted blankets are meticulously calibrated to offer five to 10% of the user’s body weight.
 This additional weight provides what occupational therapists describe as “deep pressure stimulation,” not only warmth.

 This soft pressure has the same effect as swaddling calms for infants, and a hard hug can help soothe an agitated child.
 The weight of the blanket sets off melatonin and serotonin release, lowering cortisol, the stress hormone.
-Many parents claim their children fall asleep faster and stay asleep longer when using a weighted blanket; this biological reaction helps explain why.
+Many parents claim their children fall asleep faster and stay longer when using a weighted blanket; this biological reaction helps explain why.

 Furthermore, the building process is important.
 Unlike one hefty mass, quality weighted blankets spread their weight across tiny, evenly spaced pockets.
-This keeps that comforting embrace sensation throughout the night and helps avoid awkward pressure points.
+This keeps that consoling embrace sensation throughout the night and helps avoid awkward pressure points.

 The Science Behind Weighted Blankets and Sleep